What To Do After An Accident

 Do Not Accept A Settlement Offer Without Legal Review

 If you have not consulted with a lawyer before receiving a settlement offer, it is critical to have the offer reviewed.
 A quick settlement agreement may waive rights to significant compensation and benefits that you may not be aware you are entitled to receive.

 Stay Away From Social Media

 Posting information online is becoming second nature after any kind of event or activity.
 Unfortunately, everything you post may be used against you in your personal injury claim.
 Talking about the accident is not the only activity that may harm your claim.
 Discussing daily events, even if unrelated to the accident or injury, may be misconstrued to minimize the true harm you have suffered.

-Call Cohen & Cohen Law Group, P.C., For Your Free Case Evaluation
+Call COHEN & COHEN PERSONAL INJURY LAWYERS, P.C., For Your Free Case Evaluation

 We aggressively fight to maximize compensation for accident victims.
 For a free case evaluation and to learn more about your rights, call 800-247-8164.
 You can also reach us online to make your appointment.
 Based in Queens, we represent serious accident victims throughout New York City.